Horst Wessel

-Horst Ludwig Georg Erich Wessel (9 October 1907 – 23 February 1930) was a German street gangster and pimp who became a Sturmführer ("Assault Leader"), the lowest commissioned officer rank in the Sturmabteilung (SA), the paramilitary wing of the Nazi Party.
-After his murder in 1930, Joseph Goebbels turned him into a martyr for the Nazi Party.
+Horst Ludwig Georg Erich Wessel (9 October 1907 – 23 February 1930) was a member of the Sturmabteilung (SA), the paramilitary wing of the Nazi Party, who became a propaganda symbol in Nazi Germany following his murder in 1930 by two members of the Communist Party of Germany (KPD).
+After his death, Nazi Propaganda Minister Joseph Goebbels elevated him into a martyr for the Nazi Party.

-Wessel first joined a number of youth groups and extreme right-wing paramilitary groups, but later resigned from them and joined the SA, the brownshirted street-fighting stormtroopers of the Nazi Party.
+Wessel first joined a number of youth groups and extreme right-wing paramilitary groups, but later resigned from them and joined the SA, the original paramilitary wing of the Nazi Party.
 He rose to command several SA squads and districts.
-On 14 January 1930, he was shot in the head by two members of the Communist Party of Germany (KPD).
+On 14 January 1930, he was shot in the head by two members of the Communist Party of Germany.
 Albrecht "Ali" Höhler was arrested and charged with his murder.
-Höhler was initially sentenced to six years in prison, but was forcibly taken out of jail and killed by the SA after the Nazis came to power.
+Höhler was initially sentenced to six years in prison but was forcibly removed from jail and killed by the SA after the Nazis came to power in September 1933.